From LimeSurvey Manual

 - Reminder status: It helps export the users according to the reminder status: all, Reminder(s) sent, No reminder(s) sent;

-- Filter by language: When you create a survey, you can add additional languages beside the base language.
+- Filter by language: When you create a survey, you can add additional languages besides the base language.
 Those additional languages can be used to export survey participants according to the language they are assigned to;

 - Filter by email address: It exports entries which contain the string in the respective email address.
 For example, you can use it if some of your survey participants use the work email addresses from "Company A".
 Type @companya.com and export only the users that have received a work email address from the respective company;